-Once you reach week 40, you may start bi-weekly office visits.
 If the pregnancy lasts past the 40th week, induction or C-section may be discussed with the physician.
 The placenta only works at optimal levels for 40 to 41 weeks.

 From week 40 onward, your doctor will watch you like a hawk.
 All bets are off after 40 weeks and symptoms of preeclampsia can come on quickly.
 There is also a higher risk of the baby having a bowel movement in utero.
 Babies inhale amniotic fluid so if the fluid is laced with meconium, infection, and pneumonia can occur.
 This can be life-threatening for the baby.